An Overview of Ag Pilots and the H-2A Program

 Aerial applicators and crop dusting services need more than skilled pilots and a few planes to run a successful business.
 Mechanics, ground crew, and skilled pilots are all essential roles in your crop dusting or aerial ag service.
 The good news is these jobs are all eligible for the H-2A seasonal work visa program.

-It’s very common for ag pilots to start as ground crew and work their way up to piloting agricultural aircraft.
-Ground crews can be responsible for a host of duties including mixing chemicals such as pesticides and herbicides, loading planes with the proper chemicals or fertilizers for application, refueling planes, and maintaining planes and equipment.
-Ground crews are like a second set of eyes on your planes, so the trust between pilots and their ground crews is an important aspect of a successful aerial operation.
+It’s common for ag pilots to start as ground crew and work their way up to piloting agricultural aircraft.
+Ground crews can be responsible for various duties including mixing chemicals such as pesticides and herbicides, loading planes with the proper chemicals or fertilizers for application, refueling planes, and maintaining planes and equipment.

 However, sourcing employees willing to put in the extra time and dedication it takes to work their way up from your ground crew to the cockpit can be a challenge all in itself – that’s where the H-2A visa program comes in.